Claims — March 17, 2026

 8. Stormwater Management Board

-7513 W. 136th Avenue, Woodland Shores: This project requires drainage easements from two property owners (Ortiz-Hinds and Osan).
+This project requires drainage easements from two property owners (Ortiz-Hinds and Osan).
 Legal descriptions, easement exhibits, and easement agreements were previously prepared but it is unclear if the agreements were ever executed.
-Research is ongoing; the agreements are anticipated to be revisited if they are incomplete.
+Research is ongoing; agreements are anticipated to be revisited if incomplete.

-10708 W. 133rd Place, Hanover Plat C: The storm sewer within the public right-of-way of W. 133rd Place was cleaned of debris and is now in good condition.
+The storm sewer within the public right-of-way of W. 133rd Place was cleaned of debris and is now in good condition.
 Part of the drainage issues are related to blocked culverts under the Norfolk Southern Railroad.
-CBBEL staff has reached out to Norfolk Southern staff to request maintenance.
+CBBEL staff has reached out to Norfolk Southern staff to request maintenance be performed on these structures.
 CBBEL and Public Works will monitor this area during rain events and re-assess as necessary.
 No Change from Previous Report.

-50/50 Rear Yard Drainage Program: CBBEL prepared draft guidelines allowing for a cost share with the homeowner to install rear yard drainage in older pre-platted subdivisions with little to no existing storm sewer.
-The homeowner cost share would be capped at $5,000; costs above this cap would be incurred by the Town.
+CBBEL prepared draft guidelines for the Board's review.
+This program would allow for a cost share with the homeowner to install rear yard drainage in older pre-platted subdivisions with little to no existing storm sewer.
+The cost share would be capped at $5,000 for the homeowner; costs above this cap would be incurred by the Town.
 No vote was made at the meeting.
 No Change from Previous Report.

 9. Building Department

-Ordinance Updates: An updated floodplain ordinance was sent to Town staff on January 31, 2023.
+An updated floodplain ordinance was sent to Town staff on January 31, 2023.
 CBBEL has completed draft updates to the Stormwater Ordinance and Technical Standards Manual.
 The documents will be provided for the Town to review soon.
 No Change from Previous Report.

 Sincerely,